MMT League Rules

 15.5 Under dispensation provided to Unions by the IRB, where these rolling substitutions Regulations conflict with the Laws of the Game these Regulations shall take precedence.

-16.1 In Division 1 or 2 if a team opts for uncontested scrums prior to the start of the match that team will be required to remove a player from the field and play with not more than fourteen players
+16.1 In the Premier Division or Division 1 if a team opts for uncontested scrums prior to the start of the match that team will be required to remove a player from the field and play with not more than fourteen players.

 If after the start of the game that team brings on a player that allows the scrums to be contested they will be allowed to field not more than fifteen players.

 The player coming on shall not be counted as one of their Player Interchanges.